cpmpercussion/acmc2020-site/_features/01-about.md

 The **Australasian Computer Music Conference** will take place at the **Australian National University, Canberra**, from **July 8-11, 2020**.
-ACMC is the annual gathering of the [Australasian Computer Music Association](https://computermusic.org.au), a place to discuss and showcase and discuss research and artistic progress in computer/electronic music.
+ACMC is the annual gathering of the [Australasian Computer Music Association](https://computermusic.org.au), a place to show and discuss research and artistic progress in computer/electronic music.
 It's a festival of performances, installations, workshops, and tutorials that inspire, challenge, and showcase our community.